-The Investigations Bureau is headed by a Deputy Chief and is comprised of 91 employees who are assigned to the four sections.
+The Investigations Bureau is headed by a Deputy Chief.
 Each section has investigative and evidence collection responsibilities.
-They include the Criminal Investigations Section, Vice and Narcotics Section, Crime Scene Investigation Section, Public Information Office and Internal Investigations Section.
-An additional 65 to 80 volunteers are assigned to this Bureau.
-Volunteer numbers fluctuate based on needs of the department and volunteer availability.
+They include the Criminal Investigations Section, Vice and Narcotics Section and Crime Scene Investigation Section.

 Crime Scene Investigation Section

-The CSI Section is a major support section for the police department, particularly for the various investigative elements of the department as well as the patrol division.
-The CSI section is a 24-hour 7-day a week operation dedicated to processing crime scenes to facilitate the recovery and preservation of physical evidence.
-The section is comprised of one Section Commander (civilian), one Sergeant, nine Crime Scene Investigators, four Latent Fingerprint Examiners (civilian) and one Police Records Clerk (civilian).
+The CSI Section is a major support section for the police department, particularly for the various investigative elements of the department as well as the Patrol Operations Bureau.
+The CSI section is dedicated to processing crime scenes to facilitate the recovery and preservation of physical evidence.
+The section is comprised of one lieutenant, one sergeant, nine Crime Scene Investigators, three Latent Fingerprint Examiners (civilian) and one Police Records Clerk (civilian).

 The mission of the Vice and Narcotics Section is the suppression of vice, organized crime and narcotics related activities within the City.